bjohas/JOSM-MapCSS-styles/README.md

 You may need to re-order / de-activate other styles in the Map Paint Styles panel.

 Used initially for "Salima District Malawi Road Network" HOTOSM task.

+Older versions of JOSM: You may need to save Africa.css as Africa.css.zip (i.e. just add the extension .zip, not actually a zip file).

 # Styles